-ANCIENT HISTORY \square HSC $\sqrt{}$ 1 Unit × Board Endorsed Course Category A ⊻ X × \square \square Content Endorsed Course Category B ATAR 2 Unit Course contribution: Nil
+ANCIENT HISTORY lacksquare \square × Board Endorsed Course Category A HSC 1 Unit × X \square Content Endorsed Course Category B ATAR 2 Unit Course contribution: Nil

 Ancient History engages students in an investigation of life in early societies based on the analysis and interpretation of physical and written remains.
 It offers students the opportunity to investigate the possible motivations and actions of individuals and groups, and how they shaped the political, social, economic and cultural landscapes of the ancient world.
 Students will develop knowledge and understanding of a range of features, people, places, events and developments of the ancient world in their historical context.